 Gemba is a Japanese term and loosely translated means “the place where value is created”.
-Traditionally it has been applied to business processes and manufacturing to make them leaner, focussed and more robust.
+Traditionally it has been applied to business processes and manufacturing to make them leaner, focused and more robust.
+An example of increasing productivity in manufacturing can in fact be found by taking a look at a site like cks global.
+This may then give you an idea as to why the idea of productivity is so important within a business.
 In this article, I will apply Gemba to Task Management and show how this approach can revolutionise personal productivity to provide routinely excellent results from normal working practices.

 Steve Jobs famously said “Good artists copy, great artists steal”.
 The inspiration behind much of this article came from Peter R. Scholtes Book, “The Leader’s Handbook”, and I take much of the wisdom Peter shared in his book and apply it in a new context.
 Instead of applying it to large scale manufacturing processes, I apply it to individual and team activities.
 Gemba forces a fundamental re-think of what we do, how we do it and how we identify and manifest improvement in our practices.
 It is systems thinking at a personal level and is capable of helping us to define, structure and execute work in a more productive way.
 I have structured this article around 4 areas,

 - Introduction to Gemba Practices

 Depending on where you look you will find slightly different translations of Gemba.
 “Gem”, translates as specific work and “Ba”, as the place.
 As mentioned above, these two seemingly ordinary words, when put together take on a near ethereal quality.
 It transforms into the place where the value(magic) happens.